 Why pay for advising services for internship applications?

 APAGS has shared its view on paying for match services – their answer is it’s “probably not” necessary, which we mostly agree with.
 There are many resources through APAGS and APPIC to support students in navigating the internship application process.
-We are also trying to contribute to the resource pool with the free information on this website and posts.
+We are also trying to contribute to the resource pool with the free information on this website and through the Get Me Outta Here, Please! podcast.

 However, we are also aware that not all students have access to hands-on support in their doctoral programs.
 You can think of internship application advising along the lines of psychotherapy to a certain extent – sometimes having information is sufficient to help you make change or know how to proceed; other times you may need interpersonal interactions and support to help you reflect, access a stronger sense of self, and address challenges that arise in the process.